Henry de Montfort: Second Barons' War

 Despite this relationship, Henry de Montfort sided with his father and the other nobles in revolt against his namesake in the Second Barons' War, with his father emerging as the leader of the rebellion and eventually the de facto leader of the nation.

 In January 1264, Henry was one of the deputies sent to represent the barons at the Mise of Amiens.
 When the Mise was set aside he commanded a body of troops despatched to secure the Welsh border.
 On 28 February, he stormed and sacked Worcester, and soon afterwards took Gloucester, but on Edward's approach he made a truce with him and retired to Kenilworth.
-With his brother Guy de Montfort, he led the van at the battle of Lewes, 14 May 1264.
+With his brother Guy de Montfort, he led the vanguard at the battle of Lewes, 14 May 1264.
 After the victory, on 28 May, he was made constable of Dover Castle, Warden of the Cinque Ports, and treasurer of Sandwich.

 When the siege of Gloucester began in 1265, Henry de Montfort and Humphrey de Bohun, holding the King and Prince Edward (later Edward I) as prisoners, spent two weeks fortifying the town and castle.

 Henry then accompanied his father to Evesham, where they intended to rendezvous with Henry's younger brother, Simon de Montfort the Younger.

 Instead they met Prince Edward, who had ambushed the younger de Montfort's army and then marched under its stolen Montfort banners to lure Henry and the elder Simon into a trap.

 Aftermath for Henry's family

 Henry's brother Simon arrived at Evesham in time to see their father's head mounted on a spear.
 Another brother, Guy de Montfort, was captured during the battle and imprisoned.

 Guy later escaped and joined the younger Simon in flight to Europe.

-They found fortune in the service of Charles of Anjou, and later avenged the father and brother's deaths by killing Henry of Almain, the nephew of the King, and their own cousin.
+They found fortune in the service of Charles of Anjou, and later avenged the deaths of their father and brother by killing Henry of Almain, the nephew of the King, and their own cousin.

 This act taking place in a church, the brothers were excommunicated, which retracted sympathy for them in England.